JJHPhoto/8bit-workout-tracker/README.md

 - initial ideas
 - hard coding until i get it to click. stopped at stats & style css. i had been using chartsjs to do my project 2 charts and was familiar enough.
 - back end connecting via class demos
+- I realized I had made mistakes hard coding my public folder.
+I decided to copy in the given code after working on it with my study group.
+I'm glad I hand coded it because it did help me better understand how things were connected.
+I just made a few mistakes with missing letters in a few spots.

 ## Technologies Used